-- have an opportunity to review the response.
-To access this discussion forum, select Discussions from the Communications dropdown menu. - Email: If you have a conflict that prevents you from completing course requirements, or have a question concerning a personal matter, you can send your instructor a private message by email.
-The instructor will respond to your email within 24 to 48 hours. - Zoom Meetings: Online Virtual classes will be held via Zoom meeting.
-The link to the Zoom online class will be posted on Avenue.
-Students are required to join the online lectures with their full names for participation and attendance.
+- Announcements: The instructor will use Announcements on the Avenue Course Home page to provide you with course reminders and updates.
+Please check this section frequently for course updates from your instructor. - Email: If you have a conflict that prevents you from completing course requirements, or have a question concerning a personal matter, you can send your instructor a private message by email.
+The instructor will respond to your email within 24 to 48 hours.
+Make sure to add 'F736' in the subject line of email. - Zoom Meetings: (In Case of classes moving to an online format, Online Virtual classes will be held via Zoom meeting.
+The link to register for the online class will be posted on Avenue.
+Students are required to join the online lectures with their full names for participation and attendance.)
 Students can also request a Zoom meeting by requesting the instructor by e-mail.